Lukas Nerurkar: Early life

 Nerurkar grew up in Ethiopia before moving to Sussex in England.
 His godfather is Haile Gebrselassie.
 He took part in long distance running events until he was sixteen years-old.
 He attended Cardinal Newman Catholic School in Hove.

 He lives in Brighton, England, and in Andorra.

 Career

 As a junior rider, Nerurkar finished fourth overall in the Junior Tour of Wales and won a stage of the Junior Tour of Yorkshire.
 He was announced as joining in December 2021.

 Trinity Racing (2022–2023)

 In February 2023, Nerurkar won the young rider classification as he finished sixth behind winner Jonas Vingegaard at the O Gran Camiño stage race in Spain.
 In May 2023, Nerurkar triumphed at the Orlen Nations Grand Prix, by winning stage 2.

 In June 2023, Nerurkar won stage five of the Giro Next Gen.

 EF Education–EasyPost (2024–)

 In September 2023, it was announced he signed a two-year contract with UCI WorldTeam for the following season.
 As a 20 year old, he finished 3rd on stage 3 of the 2024 Critérium du Dauphiné, having finished 7th the day before.
+He made his Grand Tour debut at the 2025 Vuelta a España where he finished 104th overall.

+In July 2026, Nerurkar was hit by a vehicle whilst training.
+He had a dislocated and broken collarbone, fractured sternum and vertebra, a broken rib, and a punctured lung.